 It just comes naturally to him and women want to reproduce with him.
 If you have a lot of sex with your wife or if you have concubines doesn’t really matter.

 The reality is the same: You are a businessman.
 This takes up most of your time, so you don’t have much time to spend with your kids.
 This is fine.
-Society will call you out for it, but many kids came out totally fine (even better than your regular sugar-fed middle-class kid) without their father being around much.
+IF you think it’s fine.
+That’s totally for you to judge.

 The Khan is preparing for fatherhood by making more money and planning to spend quality time.